News & Trending Travel News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Many films draw inspiration from actual events and eerie destinations.
-But being in a location where potentially sinister deeds took place is different from watching a creepy story unfold from the comfort of a theater or living room.
+Fans of horror films or paranormal investigations, these spots might be for you.
+But being where potentially sinister deeds took place is different from watching a creepy story unfold from the comfort of a theater or living room.

-To help plan your frightening dream trip, add these 13 haunted mansions to your travel bucket list.
+Before Halloween is over, grab your favorite travel credit card and add these 13 haunted mansions to your travel bucket list.

 Henderson Castle